 Free Webinar

-The New BIS 50% Rule: What Exporters and Compliance Teams Need to Know
+The BIS 50% Rule: What Exporters and Compliance Teams Need to Know

-Get clarity on how the BIS 50% Affiliates Rule expands U.S. export restrictions—and what you should do now.
+Get clarity on how the BIS 50% Affiliates Rule expands U.S. export restrictions and what you should do now to prepare for implementation later this year.

 play video